 No. Not all medical schools require a resume as part of the application documents.
 However, a well-crafted medical school resume can be a great way to demonstrate your uniqueness and stand out from the crowd, showcasing your relevant experiences.

-2. If it’s not a required medical school application component, can I submit the medical school resume in AMCAS, TMDSAS, OMSAS, or whatever application system I am using?
-Or will I have to submit it separately?
+2. If it’s not a required medical school application component, can I still submit the medical school resume?

-If your school of choice does not require a medical school resume, you can simply submit your biographical information, educational background, and work experience through any of the above application systems.
+If your school of choice does not require a medical school resume, you can simply submit your biographical information, educational background, and work experience through the application system you’re using.

 3. What do medical school admissions committees look for in a resume?